Happy New Year from Biloxi Shrimp Co.!

 That’s where Biloxi Shrimp Co. comes in!

-Our mouthwatering wild-caught Gulf white shrimp aren’t just delicious, they’re also a lot healthier than you may even realize.
+Our mouthwatering wild-caught Gulf shrimp aren’t just delicious, they’re also a lot healthier than you may even realize.

 For example, did you know that shrimp have fewer calories than any other meats?
 It’s true!
 Ounce for ounce, shrimp have less calories than beef, chicken or pork.